-C6.4 Redox

-Core Supplement

-Describe oxidation and reduction in chemical reactions in terms of oxygen loss/gain (Oxidation state limited to its use to name ions, e.g. iron(II), iron(III), copper(II).)
-2 Define and identify an oxidising agent as a substance which oxidises another substance during a redox reaction, and a reducing agent as a substance which reduces another substance during a redox reaction
+C6.4 Redox Core Supplement Describe oxidation and reduction in chemical reactions in terms of oxygen loss/gain (Oxidation state limited to its use to name ions, e.g. iron(II), iron(III), copper(II).)
+C7 Acids, bases and salts 2 Define and identify an oxidising agent as a substance which oxidises another substance during a redox reaction and a reducing agent as a substance which reduces another substance during a redox reaction C7.1 The characteristic properties of acids and b bases Core Supplement Describe the characteristic properties of acids (exemplified by dilute hydrochloric acid and dilute sulfuric acid) including their effect on litmus paper and their reactions with metals, bases and carbonates

-C7 Acids, bases and salts

-C7.1 The characteristic properties of acids and base es Core Supplement Describe the characteristic properties of acids (exemplified by dilute hydrochloric acid and dilute sulfuric acid) including their effect on litmus paper and their reactions with metals, bases and carbonates 2 Describe the characteristic properties of bases including their effect on litmus paper and their reactions with acids and ammonium salts 3 Define acids and bases in terms of proton transfer, limited to aqueous solutions 4 Describe neutrality and relative acidity and alkalinity in terms of pH (whole numbers only) measured using universal indicator 5 Describe and explain the importance of controlling acidity in soil
+- 2 Describe the characteristic properties of bases including their effect on litmus paper and their reactions with acids and ammonium salts - 4 Describe neutrality and relative acidity and alkalinity in terms of pH (whole numbers only) measured using universal indicator - 5 Describe and explain the importance of controlling acidity in soil